Hivemapper/example-plugin/README.md

 #### Production Mode

+Production Mode requires your local machine to be connected to WiFi network of Bee device.
+Once connected,
-To run the container in normal (production) mode (without starting the test server), execute:
+to run the container in normal (production) mode, execute:

 ```bash
 docker run --rm here-plugin